Convert ODT to JSON

 Q: Can I use the JSON output in my API?

 A: Yes!
 JSON is the standard format for REST APIs.
 The converted content can be directly served as an API response, stored in a database, or processed by your backend.
-You may want to transform the structure to match your API schema.
+You may want to transform the structure to match your specific API schema.

 Q: Are tables converted to JSON arrays?